NicVolanschi/Allen/README.md

 * Language constructs for defining new operators.
 For instance, "def up(s) = gt\[1\](s)" allows defining operator "up" above, based on the more primitive operator "gt".
 This feature enables the construction of user-defined abstractions, and thus creating layers of reusable pieces of context logic.
 * Online context detection: the computation in real time of contexts based on incoming streams of events produces by sensors.

+## Getting started

+Allen consists of two executables, implemented as Perl scripts, available under directory src/:
+* allenc: the Allen compiler.
+It compiles a source Allen file (extension ".aln") into a Perl module (extension ".pm").
+For help on the compiler command, invoke it with no options and arguments.
+* allen: the Allen virtual machine.
+It executes a ruleset compiled from an Allen program on a log of events.
+For help on the VM command, and also on the format of the log file, invoke it with no options and arguments.

 ## References

 [1] Nic Volanschi, Bernard Serpette, and Charles Consel.
-"Implementing a Semi-causal Domain-Speci c Language for Context Detection over Binary Sensors".
+"Implementing a Semi-causal Domain-Specific Language for Context Detection over Binary Sensors".
 In GPCE 2018 - 17th ACM SIGPLAN International Conference on Generative Programming: Concepts & Experiences.